Patriotism in the Tech Venture

 Those are rankings we need to improve.
 It is fantastic that we can import talent, like this employee, but we need more talent originating on our own shores!

-Need help with your technology venture?
+Need help with your business?
+Contact JumpPhase.com

 If you enjoyed this post, make sure you subscribe to my RSS feed!